 With the most cordial greetings also from my family and from my mother I am your nephew and godchild.

-A/N - MAA015 A hand-written letter from Ernst Maass sent to his cousin, August Maas in Walnut Grove, MN
+A/N MAA015 - A type-written letter from Ernst Maass sent to his aunt, Emilie Maas in Walnut Grove, MN

 Finkenkrug b.
 Berlin